edbasti/Population-Dashboard/README.md

 # Population-Dashboard
 React Population Dashboard

+1. In the project source directory, open a terminal and run npm install for the dependencies
-Do npm install for the dependencies, then npm start to run the web app!
+2. Run then npm start to run the web app!
 Enjoy!